Three-valued logic: RM3 logic

+A defining characteristic of RM3 is the lack of the axiom of Weakening:

+which, by adjointness, is equivalent to the projection from the product:

+RM3 is a non-cartesian symmetric monoidal closed category; the product, which is left-adjoint to the implication, lacks valid projections, and has U as the monoid identity.

+This logic is equivalent to an "ideal" paraconsistent logic which also obeys the contrapositive.

 HT logic

 The logic of here and there (HT, also referred as Smetanov logic SmT or as Gödel G3 logic), introduced by Heyting in 1930 as a model for studying intuitionistic logic, is a three-valued intermediate logic where the third truth value NF (not false) has the semantics of a proposition that can be intuitionistically proven to not be false, but does not have an intuitionistic proof of correctness.

 It may be defined either by appending one of the two equivalent axioms (¬q → p) → (((p → q) → p) → p) or equivalently p∨(¬q)∨(p → q) to the axioms of intuitionistic logic, or by explicit truth tables for its operations.
 In particular, conjunction and disjunction are the same as for Kleene's and Łukasiewicz's logic, while the negation is different.

 HT logic is the unique coatom in the lattice of intermediate logics.
 In this sense it may be viewed as the "second strongest" intermediate logic after classical logic.